 The path of the pendulum is actually a perfect sine wave!

-Any PEMFT device pulsing with any other wave form other than a pure sine wave causes electrosmog, but even if pure sine waves are the basis of the pulsed signal, it is crucial that the individual pulse 'on' and 'off' switching occurs exactly the moment the sine wave crosses its zero point, being the very short moment the pendulum is at complete standstill.
+Any PEMF device pulsing with any other wave form other than a pure sine wave causes electrosmog, but even if pure sine waves are the basis of the pulsed signal, it is crucial that the individual pulse switching is synchronized exactly the moment the sine wave crosses its zero point, being the very short moment the pendulum is at complete standstill.